Adaptive Partitioning Strategy for High-Dimensional Discrete Simulation-based Optimization Problems: Conclusion

 In this paper, we propose an adaptive partitioning strategy and combine it with the ESB\&B framework developed by \citet{xu2013empirical}.
 This proposed partitioning strategy is a sample-driven approach that explores the structure of the underlying objective function by iteratively dividing the feasible region into subregions such that sampled points within the same subregion have similar performances.
 The proposed partitioning strategy can be integrated with prior knowledge of specific problem structures to form more efficient hyperplane partitions.
 Solving the proposed partitioning problem is fast and efficient through solving the formulated MIP via the local search algorithm developed by \citet{dunn2018optimal}.
 The proposed algorithm combines the proposed adaptive partitioning strategy within the ESB\&B framework.
 It is a general-purpose algorithm that converges globally for discrete SO problems with finite and convex feasible region, and it can be applied to general SO problems without significant amount of modification.
 The proposed algorithm improves the finite-time performances of the original ESB\&B algorithm with equal partitioning strategy.

 For SO problems with tight sampling budget at each iteration, a smart sampling strategy other than uniform sampling is important.
 This can be a potential research direction to explore.
-Currently, the adaptive partitioning strategy supports parallel partition and only hyperplane partitions with potential hyperplane cuts known in advance, it can be an interesting research direction to automatically generate hyperplane cuts for any problems without such prior knowledge.
+Currently, the adaptive partitioning strategy supports parallel partition and only hyperplane partitions with potential hyperplane cuts known in advance.
+It is an interesting research direction to automatically generate hyperplane cuts for any problems without such prior knowledge or such prior knowledge indicates non-hyperplane relations \citep{lu2018probabilistic, lu2022analytical, lu2024link}.